SuperSpeed Golf Review – Swing Faster Not Harder

 Towards the end of the six weeks, I was topping out at about 112 mph.
 That’s almost a 10% gain, which is pretty huge.

 I believe SuperSpeed Golf is best suited for more serious golfers.
 I know it doesn’t sound like a lot, but sticking with the training regimen does require a certain level of commitment.
 If you stop training with the clubs, you will most likely lose the speed that you have built up over time.

 Does every golfer need to add 5-10% of swing speed to their games?
 Absolutely not.

 However, adding that kind of speed can certainly make serious changes in your game.
-There is no question that hitting the ball farther while being able to maintain your normal swing will be a scoring advantage on the course.
+No question hitting the ball farther while being able to maintain your normal swing will be a scoring advantage on the course.

-This is an excellent product that does deliver on its promises, but I couldn’t simply say that every golfer out there should be using it.
-If there are other elements of your swing that need work first I would certainly address those before you worry about adding speed.
+This is an excellent product that does deliver on its promises, but I couldn’t say that every golfer out there should be using it.
+If there are other elements of your swing that need work first, I would undoubtedly address those before you worry about adding speed.

 But if you are serious about hitting the ball longer, this product can absolutely help you do it with a clear training plan that will work if you stick with it.

 Practical Golf readers can receive a 10% discount SuperSpeed Golf here.